1847123212/vl670/README.md

 #### Generations

 VL670 is already obsolete.
-The second generation is VL671. <del>However, this development board only supports VL670.</del> My test showed that VLI's advertisement is true - VL671 is highly compatible with VL670, this development board can also be used for VL671, the only modification needed is a single wire for the LED.

-Note that VL671 uses a different firmware and has some behavioral differences, such as LED status, compatibility, and USB negotiation.
-The description below only applies to VL670.

-A new version of the board is work-in-progress and should be ready in the following month, both chips will be officially supported.
+The second generation is VL671.
+This development board supports both VL670 and VL671, and the use of VL671 is strongly recommended (though not without its own problems).

+Both chips are highly compatibile, the only modification needed is a single LED output.
+If VL670 is used, solder resistor `R9`, otherwise, solder resistor `R13`.

 ### Usage

 #### LED Status

-* Blink: Initial power-on reset, or a USB 2.0 device has just connected.
+##### D2

-* On: A USB 2.0 device has just connected and its traffic is being translated to USB 3.0 traffic by VL670, or the processor is being held in reset by the SPI header.
+* On: A USB 2.0 device has just connected and its traffic is being translated to USB 3.0 traffic by VL67x (*VL670 only, not on VL671: or the processor is being held in reset by the SPI header*).

 * Off: A USB 3.0 or 2.0 device is connected and its traffic is passing through VL670 as-is without any translation.

+* Blink: Initial power-on reset, or a USB 2.0 device has just connected (*VL670 only, not on VL671*).

+##### D20

+* On: The power rail `+5V_SW` for downstream USB-A port is switched on.
+Normally, this LED should be always on.

+* Off: The power rail `+5V_SW` for downstream USB-A port is switched off.
+This indicates the power supply circuit is malfunctional.
+First, check the `5V` input, and whether the downstream USB port has a short circuit.
+Then, check the USB power switch chip `U4` and pull-down resistor R15.

 #### Voltage Level

 All I/O are 3.3 V LVCMOS.
 Applying 5 V TTL level can damage the VL670, its SPI flash, or both.

+Before reading or writing to the Flash via SPI, the 5V power must also be applied via the USB cable or the pin header.
+Attempting to program the SPI Flash with an external programming without applying 5V power can damage components.

 #### SPI header